learn-co-curriculum/dsc-sarima-models-lab/README.md

 1. A strictly stationary series with no dependence among the values.
 This is the easy case wherein we can model the residuals as white noise.
 But this is very rare.

-2. A nonstationary series with significant dependence among values, but no seasonality.
+2. A non-stationary series with significant dependence among values, but no seasonality.
 In this case we can use ARMA models after we detrended, or we can use an **integrated** ARMA model that detrends for us.

-3. A nonstationary series with significant dependence among values, **and** seasonality.
+3. A non-stationary series with significant dependence among values, **and** seasonality.
 In this case we can use a seasonal arima or SARIMA model.

 In this tutorial, we aim to produce reliable forecasts of a given time series by applying one of the most commonly used method for time series forecasting: ARIMA.
 After that we'll talk about seasonality and how to cope with it.